Sureshkrishh/Practice-codes/README.md

-# CREATE A FOLDER IN YOUR NAME AND SHARE YOUR CODE .
+# CREATE A FOLDER IN YOUR NAME AND SHARE YOUR CODES .

     Read others code but please dont edit it.